Jobs in Ayia Napa

 Summer Jobs in Ayia Napa

 So you are keen to work abroad?
 Ayia Napa is not for the feint hearted, if you don't like to party you might be best choosing somewhere else.
 Most employers will look to see how fun and enjoyable you are to be around not how much experience you have.
 If you are looking for a quieter working environment we recommend apply to hotels, there are so many to choose from in Ayia Napa and also throughout Cyprus from low cost right up to luxury places catering for all the different types of visitors.
 Usually you will also get to stay and live for free which is an added bonus.
+If the idea of spending a working holiday doing a season in Ayia Napa appeal to you, view our guide and apply today.

 Where is Ayia Napa